Severina (singer): Relationships

 At the beginning of her career, Severina was reported to have been in a relationship with the singer Zrinko Tutić, who was married at the time.
 Afterwards, she entered into a relationship with singer Alen Marin of the band Kojoti.
 She later entered into a relationship with music producer Ante Pecotić.
 In 1999, Severina entered into a brief relationship with the Croatian model Adnan Taletović, whom she met while filming her "Da si moj" (If You Were Mine) music video.
 In 2000, while still in a relationship with Bosnian-Herzegovinian Croat general Stanko Sopta, she began an affair with Milan Lučić, a married businessman with whom she recorded a sex tape, which was leaked to the public in 2004.
 At the time of the tape's release, Severina was reported to be in a relationship with Srećko Vargek, but the two soon broke up.
 Severina soon entered into a relationship with the economist Mate Čuljak.
 The relationship lasted a year and a half, but the couple broke up one week before Severina's 35th birthday.
 Severina soon began dating sports entrepreneur Slavko Šainović.
 After two and a half years of dating, the couple broke up.

 In December 2010, Severina met wealthy Serbian businessman Milan Popović at his birthday celebration, where she was hired to perform.
 They soon began dating, and in August 2011 she announced that she was pregnant with her first child.
 On 21 February 2012, she gave birth to a boy named Aleksandar in Split.
 During the period she lived between Belgrade, Vršac and Zagreb.
 In October 2012, Severina announced that she and Popović have separated and that she has moved back to Zagreb.
 At the same time it was announced she had her son baptized in a Catholic church in Rijeka.
 Several months later the couple reunited until separating for good in August 2013.
 Since then the couple have been embroiled in custody disputes, with Popović claiming he was not allowed access to see their son, a claim Severina denied.

 On 22 November 2015, Severina married 15-year younger Serbian footballer Igor Kojić (son of Serbian Musician Dragan Kojić Keba) in Bale, Istria.
-Severina and Igor's wedding deservedly won the title of wedding of the year because 50,000 euros were invested in it and they had 600 guests.
 The celebration was held at the "Genex Impuls Hall" hotel in New Belgrade, and the couple came to the "stojadina".
 The song to which they played the first dance was "Zlato moje", sung by Petar Grašo.
 The wedding was attended by a large number of people from the entertainment industry such as Lepa Brena, Rada Manojlović, Željko Joksimović, Nada Topčagić, Goran Karan, Džej Ramadanovski, Aca Lukas and others.
 After 6 years the couple formally divorced in Zagreb on 19 August 2021.